LegitFakeID/ronopolyXMenuSample/README.md

 The menu section is the initial part of the game where the player loads in, and accesses the matchmaking, inventory, shop, etc.

+Most of this code was written in April-August 2023.

-You can play the original Ronopoly here: https://www.roblox.com/games/6875747014/Ronopoly The remake has not been released yet
+You can play the original Ronopoly here: https://www.roblox.com/games/6875747014/Ronopoly [this remake has not been released yet]

 The files have been aggregated into the source folder for visiblity.